 If your business is found to have harassed or discriminated against a breastfeeding mother, you may be at risk of a lawsuit.

-TorkLaw supports National Breastfeeding Awareness Month, and a mother’s legal right to feed her baby in the way she chooses.
+TorkLaw supports and promotes health, safety, and wellness in all forms, including a mother’s legal right to feed her baby in the way she chooses.